-In Portland, we acquired another 6,000 square feet when our neighbors moved out bringing us to 15,000 square feet.
+In Portland, we acquired another six thousand square feet when our neighbors moved out, bringing us to fifteen thousand square feet.
 We had quickly maxed it out and had begun talks about finding a new space for the fourth time in three years.
 The bigger we grew, the harder it became to move.
 Even though we devoted the entirety of the new space to shipping, it still wasn’t enough; we were bursting at the seams.
 Instead of breaking the lease and uprooting everything by looking for an even bigger warehouse, we decided it made the most sense to split up the teams, with the marketing and product development teams moving to their own office so the production team could take over the entire warehouse.
 The Portland customer support team stayed back too, to be close to shipping and production for ease of communication.
-Ben, Darcy, Gabriella and team leads now had room to spread out, not to mention powder-free areas to do their paperwork.
-We spent months searching for an office space in downtown Portland and finally, in August 2017, moved in.
-Under Armour had been the previous tenants, and I liked the idea of inheriting some of the brand’s successful energy in the new space.
+Ben, Darcy, Gabriella and team leads now had room to spread out, not to mention powder-free areas in which to do their paperwork.
+We spent months searching for an office space in downtown Portland and finally, in August 2017, we moved into the space previously occupied by Under Armour.
+I liked the idea of inheriting some of the brand’s successful energy in the new space.

 One of the noticeable differences of the new office was just how quiet it was.
-We were so used to the sounds of machines running all day (including a particularly cacophonous air compressor for stick-filling) that, by contrast, the new office felt serene.
+We were so used to the sounds of machines running all day (including a particularly cacophonous air compressor for stick filling) that, by contrast, the new office felt serene.
 Three stories up, we kept the windows open, letting the August breeze blow in.
-With an open floor plan, the atmosphere was collaborative, allowing our 20-plus team members to brainstorm together and chat openly throughout the day.
+With an open floor plan, the atmosphere was collaborative, allowing our twenty-plus team members to brainstorm together and chat openly throughout the day.
 It was the warm, inviting, creative space I’d imagined, but it was also an adjustment for me to be physically separated from the production process.
 It felt strange, and even a little sad, to be apart from the deodorant that I’d worked so intimately with from day one.
 Between the new Florida office, the co-packer on the East Coast, and our downtown Portland space, the teams were really spread out now.
 Even though it had been a gradual process of letting go and accepting that I couldn't possibly control all of the moving pieces of the company, it was still difficult.
 That process was made a little easier because of the fact that I had faith in our leadership, including Gabriella’s oversight of the production process.
 With an increasing number of calls and meetings coming up concerning the future of the business, it was helpful for me to have the time and space.

 As September approached, we prepared to launch Schmidt’s soap.
-I loved our final iteration of the formulas and couldn’t wait to release them, finally, to customers.
-In preparation for the launch, Chris and I wrote answers to myriad anticipated customer support questions (What can you tell me about the ingredients?
-What certifications does it have?
-What does it smell like?
-What does it feel like?) and developed educational blog posts.
+I loved our final iteration of the formulas and couldn’t wait to finally release them to customers.
+In preparation for the launch, Chris and I wrote answers to myriad anticipated customer support questions (“What can you tell me about the ingredients?”
+“What certifications does it have?”
+“What does it smell like?”
+“What does it feel like?”) and developed educational blog posts.
 We had conducted customer surveys prior to launch to anticipate pain points for customers and plan for them.
-Chris and our new Customer Support Manager created and conducted trainings so both the Portland and Florida departments were well-informed about the product and knew how to talk about it with customers.
+Chris and our new Customer Support Manager created and conducted trainings so both the Portland and Florida departments were well informed about the product and knew how to talk about it with customers.